-How to Get Excel 2007 and 2010 to Ignore Empty Cells in a Chart or Graph
+How to Configure Excel 2007 and Excel 2010 to Ignore Empty Cells When Creating a Chart or Graph

-Hi, and welcome to my latest article on creating charts in Excel.
-Today, I will look at a problem that I had myself, how to create a chart when most of the cells in the range that you want to chart are blank (contains empty cells).
+This is a problem that I had myself, where I wanted to create a chart when most of the cells in the range that you want to chart are blank (contains empty cells).

 In order to resolve this and create a chart that displays the data correctly, you may be tempted as I have done in the past to copy the data values to a new range so that the data is contiguous (without gaps).
 This can be extremely time consuming and very annoying, especially if the amount of data is large.
 Excel is supposed to make our collective lives easier, so I decided to look for a solution to this problem that involved as little extra manual work as possible.

-In my case, and the example I will use for today’s article, I am interested in charting the weekly averages of the number of daily sales that my team made.
+In my case, I was interested in charting the weekly averages of the number of daily sales that my team made.
 When I created a chart by selecting the data range, all I got was chart with no data.

 We will look at two methods to resolve this:

-- First, how to change the way the chart deals with blank or empty cells
+- How to change the way the chart deals with blank or empty cells

-- Secondly, how to use a formula to change the contents of empty cells to #N/A (Excel ignores cells with #N/A automatically when you create a chart)
+- How to use a formula to change the contents of empty cells to #N/A (Excel ignores cells with #N/A automatically when you create a chart)

 In the figure below, you can see: